x-gate-project/x-doc/docs/x-gate/howto/send/index.md

 sidebar_position: 1
 ---

-# How to use Send (Transfer)?
+# How to Use the Send (Transfer) Function

 ### **① Connect Your Wallet (e.g., MetaMask)**

-1. Click on "Connect wallet".
+1. Click on "Connect Wallet".

     ![Send_1.png](/img/docs/Send_1.png)